MokkeMeguru/retnonnilerr/docs/dev/README.md

 	go test $(go list ./... | grep -v /testdata)
 ```

-## add the first test data
+## Add the first test data

-let's write the first test code. (our analyzer should passin the test.)
+Let's write the first test code. (our analyzer should pass these tests)

 ```golang
 package a